tketo/war-of-the-ring-windsurf/docs/War of the Ring Rules Guide.md

 ## Edge Cases
 - **Nazgûl**: Move freely unless card specifies (e.g., "The Nazgûl Strike!").
-- **Siege Stacking**: 5 units max in Stronghold; excess retreat or reinforce adjacent region.
+- **Siege Stacking**: A Stronghold under siege can contain a maximum of 5 army units (and any number of leaders).
+Any unit in excess of 5 is removed immediately when a Stronghold comes under siege and placed in reinforcements (SP: reinforcements, FP: reserves).
+Free Peoples do not suffer permanent casualties in this case; excess units can re-enter the game later as reinforcements.
 - **Companion Separation**: Eliminated in Mordor; if all separate, Gollum becomes Guide.
 - **Multiple Army Moves**: 2 armies, 1 region each per Army die; no splitting mid-move.
 - **Stronghold Recapture**: FP recaptures if no SP units remain after battle.